 - The Intermediary requests a large contingency or success fee.

-VI.
+VII.
 IMPLEMENTATION AND TRAINING